dwjang/xyzhackathon/README.md

 Road attribute data is extracted from HERE Map Content using OLP SDK 1.6.1.2.

-Result: Display both data to see if there is any correlation.
+Result: Display both data to see if there is any correlation such as injury frequency vs number of lanes.

 Files:
   RoadAttributes.scala is supposed to be run within HERE OLP SDK 1.6.1.2.